pymupdf/PyMuPDF/docs/glossary.rst

 .. data:: object

         Similar to Python, PDF supports the notion *object*, which can come in eight basic types: boolean values ("true" or "false"), integer and real numbers, strings (**always** enclosed in brackets -- either "()", or "<>" to indicate hexadecimal), names (must always start with a "/", e.g. `/Contents`), arrays (enclosed in brackets "[]"), dictionaries (enclosed in brackets "<<>>"), streams (enclosed by keywords "stream" / "endstream"), and the null object ("null") (:ref:`AdobeManual` p.
 13).
-Objects can be made identifyable by assigning a label.
+Objects can be made identifiable by assigning a label.
 This label is then called *indirect* object.
 PyMuPDF supports retrieving definitions of indirect objects via their cross reference number via :meth:`Document.xref_object`.

 .. data:: stream